Lattice Size in Higher Dimension: Lattice size computation

 Suppose first $p_2=p_1^2$ and let $h=(a_1, a_2,a_3)$ be a direction with $\w_h(T_{p_1p_2})\leq k+2=p_1$.
 By Lemma~\ref{L:Lemma1} we have $a_2=0,\pm 1$.
 For $a_2=-1$ we get

 which implies $a_1+1\leq p_1$ and $-a_1p_1+p_1^2\leq p_1$, so we conclude that $a_1=p_1-1$.
 Plugging in this value for $a_1$ we get

 which implies $a_3+1\leq p_1$ and $p_1-1-(a_3-p_1)\leq p_1$, so $a_3=p_1-1$.
 We conclude that for $a_2=-1$ the only $h$ with $\w_h(T_{p_1p_2})\leq p_1$ is $h=(p_1-1,-1,p_1-1)$ and for such $h$ we get $\w_h(T_{p_1p_2})=k+2$.
-Similarly, for $a=1$ such direction is $h=(1-p_1,1,1-p_1)$.
+Similarly, for $a_2=1$ such direction is $h=(1-p_1,1,1-p_1)$.

-Hence in this case we can assume that the second column of $A$ is $(0,0,\pm 1)^T$, and the third row is $\pm (p-1,-1,p-1)$.
+Hence in this case we can only use as rows of $A$ vectors $\pm (p_1-1,-1,p_1-1)$ and vectors whose second component is 0.
+Further, we can assume that the second column of $A$ is $(0,0,\pm 1)^T$, and the third row is $\pm (p_1-1,-1,p_1-1)$.
 Then the sum of the third row with any of the first two rows will also have to be of the same form as the third row, which would imply $\det A=0$.

 We next consider the last case $p_2=p_1^2-p_1$.
 Recall that we have $k+2=p_1$.
 By Lemma~\ref{L:Lemma1} and Lemma~\ref{L:Lemma2} if $\w_h(T_{p_1p_2})\leq p_1$ for $h=(a_1,a_2,a_3)$ then $a_2=0,\pm 1$ and if $a_2=\pm 1$ we have $\w_h(T_{p_1p_2})= p_1$.
 Let's further investigate the case $a_2=0$.
 We have